My finances, my projects, my life

 Any capital gain realised on the sale of the primary residence of an individual or couple is non-taxable in Luxembourg, whatever the amount.

 This all sounds good in theory, but there are other costs along the way.
-In Luxembourg, for example, you will pay another 7% in notary’s charges on top of the property purchase price (6% registration fees and 1% transcription fees).
-Most governments, including Luxembourg’s, reduce these fees for those buying for the first time, but that is a one-off benefit.
+In Luxembourg, for example, you pay in normal circumstances another 7% in notary’s charges on top of the property purchase price (6% in registration fees and 1% transcription charge).
+Most governments, including Luxembourg’s, subsidise these fees for first-time buyers, but that is a one-off benefit.
 As in many countries across Europe, any capital gain realised on the sale of the primary residence of an individual or couple is non-taxable in Luxembourg, whatever the amount.

 There are also ongoing costs that need to be taken into consideration.
-The homeowner is liable if the roof starts to leak or tiles fall off, and will certainly need to undertake repairs and modifications along the way.
-It is also the owner’s responsibility if they make a bad or unlucky decision, for instance if a ‘gentrifying’ neighbourhood fails to become fashionable, or if a home is hit by subsidence or termite infestation, unless liability is retained by the constructor of the building or its previous owner.
+The homeowner is liable if the roof starts to leak or tiles fall off, and will certainly need to undertake repairs and modifications over the years.
+It is also the owner’s responsibility if they make a bad or unlucky decision, for instance if a ‘gentrifying’ neighbourhood fails to become fashionable, or if a home is undermined by subsidence or termite infestation, unless liability is retained by the constructor of the building or its previous owner.

 The joys (or not) of renting

-The homeowner is still likely to be far better off when they reach retirement, but if the renter has managed to save, they will at least have a lump sum with which to generate an income.
+The homeowner is still likely to be far better off when they reach retirement, but if the renter has managed to save, they will at least have a capital with which to generate an income.

 Later-life considerations

 The homeowner is still likely to be far better off when they reach retirement.
 The renter still needs to pay rent, while the homeowner can live ‘for free’.
-However, if the renter has managed to save, they will at least have a lump sum that can be used to generate an income (or to buy a property for their use at that stage).
+However, if the renter has managed to save, they will at least have a capital that can be used to generate an income – or to buy a property for their use at that stage.

 Flexibility, especially for the young

-This category may include members of younger generations who consider themselves global citizens and like to be able to pack their bags at a few months’ notice to go wherever their career takes them.
-In many cases, they are ready to consider opportunities in a range of different countries.
+This category may include members of younger generations who consider themselves global citizens and like to be able to pack their bags at a few months’ notice to go wherever their career takes them and consider opportunities in a range of different countries.

 In a perfect world, buying one’s home is probably the right solution for most people, but there are many variables, such as whether continued house price growth can be relied upon in the long term, and the value the renter places on flexibility.
 Renting is not necessarily a bad option, providing the renter saves judiciously to ensure they can accumulate assets to ease their way in later life.